EdricOngKhaiJieh/tt06-8bit-ALU/docs/info.md

 ## External hardware
-Two pushbuttons, one slide switch, one 1k resistor, and 8 LED lights.
+one pushbuttons, two slide switch, one 1k resistor, and 8 LED lights.